lblakej/document-markup-mac-help/docs-mac-project-part-1/README.md

 <img src="layout.png" width="800" style="border:3px solid black">

-### 13. You can also access your page size here if you can't get the size you need from the size button on the Layout Panel:
+#### c.
+You can also access your page size here if you can't get the size you need from the size button on the Layout Panel:

 <img src="page-size.png" width="800" style="border:3px solid black">